 - Attract talent, especially from the millennial generation, who will not be willing to work for a company that seems to be behind current trends and technologies.

-Procurement leaders need to pick up the pace on setting up their digital procurement strategies or risk falling behind (for more information on how digital procurement organizations are today, check out the key findings from our recent Digital Procurement Report).
+Procurement leaders need to pick up the pace on setting up their digital procurement strategies or risk falling behind.
 This will introduce new challenges, such as how to effectively apply digital technology.
 The biggest barriers to effective implementation according to the survey are a lack of integration and poor data quality.
 Companies will have to invest in primary data management and find tools that can be seamlessly integrated into their ERP systems.
 This will also leave companies prepared to use analytics more effectively.

 Beyond this, companies will also have to start making more investments in developing talent.
 Three out of four procurement leaders said their teams possessed little to no capability to maximize the use of current and future digital technologies, which is alarming given the growing importance of these technologies to an organization’s success.
 Despite this worrying statistic, however, only 16% of organizations are actively focused on enhancing the digital skills of their teams.
 This is disappointing and shortsighted.
 Procurement organizations will need to start investing in both their teams and their digital strategies to ensure continued success.